infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 - Parents without a sense of responsibility Not willing to take back the child
 - Children prefer to stay back - Some children refusing to be restored

+Challenges of the Restoration Model:

+The implementation of this restoration model faced a number challenges, such as:

+* Resistance from the family post-restoration:
+    * The biggest challenge for case workers following up with child victims who’ve been restored to their families is tracing them and continuing to maintain contact over time.
+    * Court Orders or Orders from the CWC are used to inform the child victim’s family about the importance of staying in touch with the JJ system for a period of one to two years, or until the child turns 18.
+    * In Prerana’s experience, families may be willing to stay in touch with the organization only when they see the short-term benefits of the same.
+* Access to unqualified, traditional health service providers:
+    * Food, nutrition, and health practices differ based on a child’s socio-cultural context and might be hard to monitor regularly.
+    * Some communities may depend on unauthorized or unlicensed medical practitioners as compared to authorized professionals even while dealing with deficiencies, diseases, or infections.
+    * It can be challenging to convince and sensitize families about the significance of seeking and continuing medical treatment
+* Resistance to victim and family counseling:
+    * The stigma associated with seeking mental health assistance often keeps children and their families from approaching professionals.
+Even when they do participate, as mandated by the CWC, most don’t show eager participation or feedback.
+    * The counseling process is gradual and slow.
+Professionals take time to build rapport.
+The absence of quick results may demotivate a child and their family from continuing the sessions.
+* Restoration directly through Court Orders:
+    * Restoration of child victims of CSE generally takes place through the CWC only after the initial due diligence.
+However, sometimes, families of the child victims directly approach the higher courts of law, like the Court of Sessions or move a writ of Habeas Corpus in the High Court, seeking the custody of the victims.
+    * During such times, when the courts make these decisions of restoring child victims without considering the say of the CWCs who have conducted the on-ground inquiry, restoration might prove counterproductive to the rehabilitation and eventual reintegration of the victim.
+* Lack of sustainable economic rehabilitation:
+    * In some cases, child victims find it very difficult to stay in a job beyond a couple of weeks.
+They may find it hard to adjust to strict rules, feel exhausted from over-working, end up in hostile work environments with strict supervision, or suffer from health issues.
+Sometimes perpetrators can also reach out to them at their workplaces.
+* Reduced contact of the case worker with the child once they are restored:
+    * When a child is in a CCI, their regular contact with the case worker helps them stay motivated.
+When they are restored into society, their contact with the case worker may be limited.
+    * Case workers also have significantly reduced access to the child and their day-to-day engagements.
+Hence, the scope and impact of enabling a positive environment for the child is limited.